Claybie/Claybodin/README.md

     </li>
 </ul>

-The goal of the project is to maintain and add gameplay deviations from retail the I consider improvements, while staying up-to-date with upstream.
+The goal of the project is to maintain and add gameplay deviations from retail that I consider improvements, while staying up-to-date with upstream.

 Visit the LandSandBoat [project page](https://github.com/LandSandBoat/server/) for more info.
-LandSandBoat is licensed under [GNU GPL v3](https://github.com/LandSandBoat/server/blob/base/LICENSE)
+LandSandBoat is licensed under [GNU GPL v3](https://github.com/LandSandBoat/server/blob/base/LICENSE).

 ## How To Play

-Connect to the server address claybodin.mywire.net using [Ashita](https://ashitaxi.com/)
+Connect to the server address <b>claybodin.mywire.org</b> using [Ashita](https://ashitaxi.com/).

-Improve the game's visuals with [XI-View](https://github.com/Caradog/XI-View) and [AshenbubsHD Texture Pack](https://www.nexusmods.com/finalfantasy11/mods/1)
+Improve the game's visuals with [XI-View](https://github.com/Caradog/XI-View) and [AshenbubsHD Texture Pack](https://www.nexusmods.com/finalfantasy11/mods/1).

 Join the [FFXiPrivateServers](https://discord.gg/THnWnC9fjr) discord server for information on private servers, LandSandBoat development, client setup for Windows & Linux and more!